rails/rails/guides/source/active_record_migrations.md

 you can use the `:column` option.
 Use the `:primary_key` option if the referenced primary key is not `:id`.

-For example add a foreign key on `articles.reviewer` referencing `authors.email`:
+For example, to add a foreign key on `articles.reviewer` referencing `authors.email`:

 ```ruby
 add_foreign_key :articles, :authors, column: :reviewer, primary_key: :email